oddlama/vane/README.md

 - [x] Skip night with 50% of players sleeping
 - [ ] Store XP in bottles (with slight loss)
 - [ ] Modify individual connections of walls, fences, panes, etc.
+- [ ] All recipes are automatically unlocked when joining the server

 #### Administrative and 'meta' features